nathanrosspowell/interfacezero/README.md

 How to edit YAML
 ----------------
 [YAML][yaml] is a human friendly data serialization standard for all programming languages.
 YAML files use significant whitespace (much like the Python programming language) to group data together.
-The main notations to reconise are:
+The main notations to recognise are:
 * A map:
   ```YAML
   key: 1